ClevrSolutions/dynamic-data-grid/README.md

-## Table
+## Dynamic Data Grid
-Table grid with variable columns
+Data Grid with variable columns

-**!No more nested list views, lightning fast rendering!**
+**No more nested list views, lightning fast rendering!**

 ## Features
-- Table grid, with variable columns.
+- Data gGid, with variable columns.
 - Render cell content: attribute, text or custom
 - Empty row content message
 - Empty cell objects can be omitted
 - On row click action
 - Use the default styling of Mendix Data Widget Grid
 - Row and column pagination
+- Structure mode preview

 ## Usage
 1. Create a model, with a Row, Column and Cell